Advancing Community Cohesion 2020

 Advancing Community Cohesion 2015

-Western Sydney University hosted the 'Advancing Community Cohesion - Towards a National Compact' Conference from 15-17 July 2015 on Parramatta South campus.
+The 'Advancing Community Cohesion – Towards a National Compact' Conference was hosted by Western Sydney University from 15-17 July 2015 at the University's Parramatta South campus.